 The most common challenge credit unions face today, he affirms, is keeping pace with the rapidly-evolving rewards market.

 “Loyalty programs are very important to members, and it is essential to have the right incentives in place to keep cardholders engaged,” he said.

 Briggs agrees, adding, “Every situation is unique, but the most successful credit union card programs all have one thing in common: a strong internal dedication to their success.
 Credit unions that unite behind their strategy, resource their card program well, and appoint an employee or two to champion the effort see better results.
 Without this level of commitment up and down the organization, a consultant can only do so much.”

 See what four key strategies can grow your card program and your overall brand by downloading our eBook below.

-The post A Second Opinion: How the Right Consultant Can Transform Your Card Portfolio appeared first on Insight Vault.
+The original article A Second Opinion: How the Right Consultant Can Transform Your Card Portfolio can be found on Insight Vault.